Gifted and Talented Sections

 Talent Development 6th-8th Grade

 A dedicated Gifted and Talented class is available for students in grades 6-7.
 These courses balance aspects of advanced math, applied sciences, research, technology use, and engineering.
 Students engage in algebraic concepts, environmental mysteries (6th) or medical mysteries 7th), and exploration through research and the scientific method through the flipped classroom instruction approach.

 Additionally, a variety of Gateway to Technology classes are offered, including, but not limited to, Automation and Robotics, Design and Modeling, Medical Detectives, and Pre-Engineering.
 These classes are available for all students in grades 6 – 8.

 Advanced/accelerated math is also available for students in 7th Grade.
 Students in grades 7-8 may also qualify for advanced courses in Algebra I and Spanish I. These courses are taken for high school credit.
 Opportunities exist for students to pursue interests in theatre and the arts.

 Talbot County high schools provide programs for advanced students in a variety of academic subject areas.

 Advanced Placement courses are offered in a variety of subject areas.
 Advanced Placement courses are challenging and rigorous studies comparable to college-level work.
 They provide opportunities for students to take national exams and receive advanced placement in college, college credit, or both.

-Internships: Pre-professional students may participate in their junior and senior year.
+Pre-professional students may participate in their junior and senior years.
 Placements might include but are not limited to, veterinary science, medicine, law, education, and biological sciences.